Aviation Investigation Report A16W0126

 The exact quantity of fuel on board C-GHHU at the time of the occurrence could not be determined, because the fuel cell was punctured during the impact sequence and there was a lack of detailed fuelling records maintained by Ridge Rotors Inc. (Ridge Rotors).

-It is probable that C-GHHU departed Whitecourt Airport, Alberta (CYZU), with 86 U.S. gallons (USG) of fuel and, based on Rolls‑Royce engine performance ratings (see Table 4, in Section 1.6.4), burned 28 USG per hour.
-This would result in a fuel quantity of 12 to 21 USG at the time of the accident (see Table 5, in Section 1.6.6).
+It is probable that C-GHHU departed Whitecourt Airport, Alberta (CYZU), with 86 U.S. gallons (USG) of fuel and, based on Rolls‑Royce engine performance ratings (see Table 5, in Section 1.6.4) and adjusted for flight at 3900 feet above sea level, burned 27.2 USG per hour.
+This would result in a fuel quantity of 14 to 21 USG at the time of the accident (see Table 6, in Section 1.6.6).

 2.2.1 Ridge Rotors Inc. fuel policies and procedures

 Ridge Rotors did not have a policy in place for helicopters to land with a specified minimum quantity of fuel to ensure appropriate safety margins to prevent the unporting of boost pumps.
 It was common practice at Ridge Rotors to land with 10 USG of fuel.
-This amount of fuel is compliant with the minimum required by the Canadian Aviation Regulations (CARs); however, it is below the Bell Helicopter Textron Inc. recommended minimum fuel quantities for operation.
+This amount of fuel is compliant with the minimum required by the Canadian Aviation Regulations (CARs).

-The rotorcraft flight manual (RFM) states that a pilot should land as soon as practical when the low fuel light illuminates (when there are 20 USG remaining).
-Although C-GHHU was not fitted with this system, the caution remained.
+However, the rotorcraft flight manual (RFM) states that a pilot should land as soon as practical when the low fuel light illuminates (when there are 20 USG remaining), meaning that “[e]xtended flight beyond nearest approved landing area is not recommended.”
+Although C-GHHU was not fitted with this system, the caution applied.
 Ridge Rotors did not consider this caution, as C-GHHU was not equipped with the low fuel light.
-The RFM also states that flight cannot be conducted with 10 USG of fuel or less when 1 boost pump is inoperative.Footnote 35
+The RFM also states that the unusable fuel becomes 10 USG when 1 or both boost pumps are inoperative.Footnote 36

 Ridge Rotors did not have a detailed method of recording the amount of fuel being loaded onto the helicopters.
 Often, more than 1 helicopter was being refuelled at the same time and only the total amount of fuel dispensed was being recorded as a single entry.
 Compounding this issue was the recording of several daily flight sectors in 1 entry in the aircraft journey log.